CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/40-kubernetes.md

     emailDomain: # Admin account's Email domain
 ```

+*Be aware that you cannot use an organization prefix with a hyphen or period in it.

 ```yaml
 tls:
   ingressCertSecret: # Name of the secret created in SSL certificate step